bartificer/programming-by-stealth/docs/pbs39.md

 <input type="text" name="twitter" id="twitter_tb" pattern="^[@][\w]+$" placeholder="@username">
 ```

-While browsers can give very meaningful error messages when you use pre-fedinef text types like email or URL, they can’t be nearly as smart with generic patterns, hence, Safari shows the following very generic message when you enter and invalid value in the above text box and hit submit:
+While browsers can give very meaningful error messages when you use predefined text types like email or URL, they can’t be nearly as smart with generic patterns.
+Hence, Safari shows the following very generic message when you enter an invalid value in the above text box and hit submit:

 ![](../assets/pbs39/Screen-Shot-2017-09-15-at-00.29.40.png)